← orga.cat

 A unique collection of small and useful freeware utilities.

-This site contains a massive collection of small freeware utilities, all of them developed by Nir Sofer.
+This site contains a massive collection of small freeware utilities, all developed by Nir Sofer.
 Most of the tools can be called from the command line and export data to files.
 Apps worth checking are CurrPorts, WirelessNetView, Wireless Network Watcher, NetRouteView, AdapterWatch, DNSDataView, WhoisThisDomain, PingInfoView, IPNetInfo, NetResView, DomainHostingView, NirCmd, HashMyFiles, UninstallView, WakeMeOnLan, WifiHistoryView, WifiInfoView, SearchMyFiles, FileTypesMan, ProduKey, ShellExView, ShellMenuView, DriverView, USBDeview, BluetoothView, DevManView, PropertySystemView, CountryTraceRoute, NetworkLatencyView, SmartSniff, AppNetworkCounter, FolderChangesView, FileActivityWatch, MultiMonitorTool, TurnedOnTimesView, AdvancedRun, AppCompatibilityView, BlueScreenView, AppCrashView, WinCrashReport, WhatIsHang, RunAsDate, ProcessActivityView, OpenedFilesView, OpenWithView, RegScanner, RegFromApp, TaskSchedulerView, AppAudioConfig, SoundVolumeView, DriveLetterView, URLProtocolView, IconsExtract, ResourcesExtract and its password recovery utilities.
 See the full list.
 Note that antivirus usually flag software from this site as malicious, but it is not.

 Advanced IP Scanner